FlorentinaMargarita/HabitTracker/README.md

 *Many to many relationships:*

-This looks like that in the admin panel:

 For a many to many relationship another table, like an intermediary table, needs to be created.
 This stores the id-reference to both tables.
 Django creates that for you.
-You just need to add models.ForeignKey(parentOfModel)
-In Django there is the possibility to set models.ManyToManyField(NameToFieldForRelationShip) The ManyToManyField allowes us to associate different things from different tables.
+You just need to add models.ForeignKey(parentOfModel)  In other words: The ManyToManyField allowes us to associate different things from different tables.
-Many-to-on relationships are done with the foreign-key

  <br />